Open Faculty Positions in Radiology

 Candidates must have an interest in leading an independent research program and participating in our center-wide efforts to translate novel technologies or methodologies into clinical practice and have the desire to collaborate with investigators in Stanford’s multi-disciplinary molecular imaging research effort, which includes faculty in the Schools of Medicine, Engineering, and Humanities & Sciences, as well as external investigators.
 The ideal candidate will have potential trajectory and/or demonstrated breadth of preparation, as exemplified by significant clinical and/or research experience resulting in high impact publications in biomedical research.
 A successful candidate will be expected to obtain substantial grant funding (e.g., NIH award(s)), and engage in multi-disciplinary research.
 We are looking for motivated individuals who are committed to excellence in research, teaching, and mentoring of students in multi- disciplinary biomedical research.

-Please click on the Apply Now link below which will redirect you to the University FSAT system where you can submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
-The Radiology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.
+Please click on the Apply Now link below which will redirect you to the University FSAT system where you can submit curriculum vitae and a candidate statement (no longer than three pages) describing your clinical, teaching, and research activities and interests.
+The university’s central functions of research and education depend on freedom of thought, and expression.
+The Department of Radiology, School of Medicine, and Stanford University value faculty who will help foster an open and respectful academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and perspectives.
+Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these values.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.